thquinn/pantheon/abcadef.md

 # Pawns

 Abcadef's most common worldly servants are the **listeners**: tall, slender bipeds with pale and textured skin reminiscent of papier-mâché.
 Their elongated heads are almost featureless: no eyes or mouth, just the barest suggestion of ears and a nose.
 They can be seen walking from town to town, and sometimes being blown through the air for miles by the wind, to arrive in a new locale and edge into any public conversations taking place.
-Human reactions to them differ, with many simply choosing to ignore them, others chasing them away, and Abcadians usually inviting them into the discussion... though they never seem to have anything to add.
+Human reactions to them differ, with many simply choosing to ignore them, others chasing them away, and Abecedarians usually inviting them into the discussion... though they never seem to have anything to add.
 A listener is certain to be found in the audience of any speech given.
 Their utility to their god is unknown; with language as Abcadef's quiddity, one might expect them to hear anything spoken, even without one of their pawns present.